ggtimtom/greenhouse_controller/README.md

 **Automating irrigation and fertigation using ancient wisdom and modern technology.**

 ## The Challenge
-Precisely dispensing the right amount of water for vegetables is a complex task for traditional controllers.
+Precisely dispensing the right amount of water and fertilizer for vegetables.
+Doing it the overengineered way.

+**The Watering Dilemma:**
 Over-watering wastes resources and harms roots, while under-watering stresses plants.
 Conventional timer-based systems often fail to adapt to real-time soil conditions.

 **The Fertilization Dilemma:**
 Adding liquid fertilizer (fertigation) introduces even greater complexity.
 Continuous or imprecise dosing leads to critical issues: